ieru/kosa/README.md

 ### Running on a Development Server

-- Since the server has been installed using Rack, just type:

 ```
 $ sudo rackup config.ru
 ( use '$ sudo rvm all do rackup config.ru', if you are using rvm )